lega911/ijson/docs/readme.rst

 ::
   curl localhost:8001/some/command -H 'type: get' -H 'priority: 15' priority by default is 0, positive number is a higher priority, negative number is a lower priority

+.. _FAQ:
+FAQ
+***

+Threads, how and what's for?
+  On small servers Inverted Json can reach maximum performace with 1 thread (default mode), but if you find that Inverted Json reaches 100% usage of one core, then it make sence to start Inverted Json in multithread mode, you can define number of threads with option `--threads`

+If you have any question or proposal you can contact me lega911@gmail.com or via `telegram <https://t.me/olegnechaev/>`_.